srivatsav1998/job_listicle/README.md

 ﻿# Job Listicle

-An extension that lists all the jobs applied.
+A Chrome extension that lists all the jobs applied.